ultratendency/kafka-ldap-integration/docs/kafka.md

 # Configure the authentication to use LDAP (verify that client is actually who they say they are)
 listener.name.sasl_plaintext.plain.sasl.server.callback.handler.class=\
-  com.instaclustr.kafka.ldap.authentication.SimpleLDAPAuthentication
+  com.ultratendency.kafka.ldap.authentication.SimpleLDAPAuthentication

-# Configure the authorization to use LDAP (verify that client is allowed to perform a specific action)
+# Configure the authorization to use LDAP (verify that client is allowed to perform a specific
-authorizer.class.name=com.instaclustr.kafka.ldap.authorization.SimpleLDAPAuthorizer
+# action)
+authorizer.class.name=com.ultratendency.kafka.ldap.authorization.SimpleLDAPAuthorizer

 # Configure super users
 super.users=User:srvkafkabroker
 ```

-There needs to be a separate file containing the connection and configuration information for the LDAP authentication and authorization.
-This file must be available in the root of the classpath and called `ldapconfig.yaml`
+There needs to be a separate file containing the connection and configuration information for the
+LDAP authentication and authorization.
+This file must be available in the root of the classpath and
+called `ldapconfig.yaml`

 Open `$KAFKA_HOME/config/ldapconfig.yaml` in your editor, and copy in the following: